Philomath, Oregon: Economy

-Philomath is home to several sawmills including Georgia-Pacific and Paw Lumber Co.
+Philomath is home to several sawmills including Interfor and Paw Lumber Co.
 Gene Tools, LLC manufactures Morpholino antisense oligonucleotides.
 Wet Labs produces oceanographic measuring equipment.
 Pioneer Connect provides telephone, internet and video services, including fiber and broadband internet.
 Alyrica Networks provides WiFi access in the town, as well as fixed wireless high-speed Internet service.
 Solar Summit manufactures solar panels and alternative energy products.
 Gathering Together Farm is one of the first certified organic vegetable farms in the United States, and is an international agrotourism destination.

 In 2020, Philomath residents were among the first in the world to receive their food deliveries from a robot; Daxbot, which is built by a Philomath-based business.
-Daxbot is a 36in, semi-autonomous delivery robot who can keep food hot or cold, and makes free deliveries for businesses and individuals in Philomath.
+Daxbot is a 36-in, semi-autonomous delivery robot that can keep food hot or cold, and makes free deliveries for businesses and individuals in Philomath.
 The Philomath City Council gave Nova Dynamics permission to allow Dax to make deliveries and travel in town.
 Dax is considered a pedestrian, not a vehicle, and shares roads and sidewalks with other pedestrians, cyclists, and motorists.